 ISO Page Yields

 The ISO standards for ink and toner cartridge yields clearly define the key attributes that affect yield and apply robust statistical analysis to the results.
-All printer manufacturers are now able to utilise the same methodology when measuring cartridge yield.
+All printer manufacturers are now able to utilize the same methodology when measuring cartridge yield.

 Details of the ISO/IEC standards are available on the Web site www.iso.org/jtc1/sc28.